mitsuba-renderer/drjit/src/python/docstr.rst

     additionally converts literal constant arrays into evaluated (device memory-based) representations.

-    It is related to the function :py:func:`drjit.opaque` that can be used to directly construct such opaque arrays.
-Please see the documentation of this function regarding the rationale of making array contents opaque to Dr.Jit's symbolic tracing mechanism.
+    It is related to the function :py:func:`drjit.opaque`, which returns an opaque *copy* rather than modifying its argument in place.
+Please see the documentation of that function regarding the rationale of making array contents opaque to Dr.Jit's symbolic tracing mechanism.

     Args:
         *args (tuple): A variable-length list of Dr.Jit array instances or